Pieri resolutions for classical groups: Background.

 \begin{proof} See \cite[(5.16), (5.17)]{macdonald} or \cite[Corollary 2.3.5]{weyman}.
 Note that in both sources, the convention for Young diagrams is transpose to ours, and that in \cite{weyman}, $L_\lambda E$ is an irreducible representation with highest weight $\lambda^*$. \end{proof}

 In particular, we get inclusions $\Sc_\beta V \to \Sc_b V \otimes \Sc_\alpha V$, which are well-defined up to a (nonzero) scalar multiple.
 We call such maps {\bf Pieri inclusions}.

 In fact, one can describe this map explicitly with respect to the basis of semistandard Young tableaux.
 The following description for the case when $b=1$, i.e., $\beta / \alpha$ is a single box, and we have a map $\Sc_\beta V \to V \otimes \Sc_\alpha V$, comes from \cite[\S 6]{olver} where they are called polarization maps.
-The general case is not treated in \cite{olver}, so we provide a self-contained account after describing Olver's work.
+The general case is developed from this case in \cite[\S 8]{olver} by a careful choice of coefficients.
+We offer a similar, but alternative derivation from the $b=1$ case which does not involve as much attention to the coefficients.

 First, we work with more general ``shapes.''
 That is, diagrams $D(\lambda)$ obtained by dropping the requirement that $\lambda_1 \ge \lambda_2 \ge \cdots$.
 Given a tableau $T$ with underlying shape $\lambda$ and indices $i<j$, set $\tau_{ij}(T)$ to be the sum of all fillings of shapes obtained by removing a box along with its label from the $j$th column (and the boxes below it are shifted up to fill in the hole) and appending it to the end of the $i$th column.
 There are of course $\lambda_j$ such ways to do so counting multiplicity.
 If $i=0$, then we consider the box to be in the ``0th column'' (this will correspond to the $V$ in $V \otimes \Sc_\alpha V$).
 Given an increasing sequence $J = (j_1 < j_2 < \cdots < j_r)$, we define $\tau_J = \tau_{j_{r-1}j_r} \circ \cdots \circ \tau_{j_1j_2}$, and define $\# J = r$.
 The fillings obtained need not be semistandard, but they are well-defined elements of $V \otimes \Sc_\alpha V$ (see Section~\ref{reptheorysection}).